nrwl/nx/docs/shared/reference/project-configuration.md

 ## Project Level Configuration Files

-Projects can be configured in `package.json` (if you use npm scripts and not Nx executors) and `project.json` (if you [use task executors](/concepts/executors-and-configurations)).
-Both `package.json` and `project.json` files are located in each project's folder.
+If you need to edit your project settings or modify an inferred task, you can do so in either `package.json` or `project.json` files.
+The examples on this page show both styles, and the only functional difference is that tasks that use executors must be defined in a `project.json`.
 Nx merges the two files to get each project's configuration.
 The full [machine readable schema](https://github.com/nrwl/nx/blob/master/packages/nx/schemas/project-schema.json) is available on GitHub.

 The following configuration creates `build` and `test` targets for Nx.